apache/shenyu/README.md

   When the user is managing changes in the background,

-  Soul dynamically updates the cache by listening to the zookeeper node, websocket push,http longPull.
+  Soul dynamically updates the cache by listening to the zookeeper ttlCacheTimerTask, websocket push,http longPull.

   ![Data Sync](https://bestkobe.gitee.io/images/soul/soul-config-processor.png?_t=201908032316)